-Difficulty: As per thrown weapons
+Difficulty: As per thrown weapons Damage: Strength + 3 Ability: Spear Weight: 3 - 4 lbs Special Maneuver: Spear Thrower

-Damage: Strength + 3 Ability: Spear Weight: 3 - 4 lbs Special Maneuver: Spear Thrower a notch at the end to hold a spear.
+A spear thrower, or Atlatl, is a four to six-foot stick with a notch at the end to hold a spear.
 The Atlatl effectively lengthens the arm, increasing the Strength usable for the throw by two.
 This device cannot be used with sidearm throws.